A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

-Under his leadership, the victorious leaders of the Boshin War progressively transformed Japan from a backward medieval kingdom into a leading international power.
-Westernization was the keyword during these formative years.
-The Japanese military was also aggressive in the establishment of overseas colonies, examples of which being the annexation of the Ryukyu Islands (Okinawa) and Korea.
+Under his leadership, the victorious leaders of the Boshin War progressively modernized Japan into a leading international power, with westernization the unspoken keyword during these formative years.
+At the same time, the Japanese military was also aggressive in the establishment of overseas colonies, examples of which being the annexation of the Ryukyu Islands (Okinawa) and Korea.

-The Great Kantō Earthquake of 1923, which killed over a hundred thousand Japanese, severely challenged the country, but nonetheless, Japan’s growth as a new empire was not checked.
-Towards the end of the Taishō Period, extreme nationalism took root in Japan, leading to increased antagonism towards western powers and regional neighbors.
-These tensions would ultimately result in the massive confrontation that was the Pacific Theater of World War II.
+The Great Kantō Earthquake of 1923, which killed over a hundred thousand people, then severely challenged the country, but nonetheless, Japan’s growth as a new empire was not hampered.
+Towards the end of the Taishō Period, extreme nationalism also took root, leading to increased antagonism towards western powers and regional neighbors.
+These tensions ultimately started the massive confrontation that was the Pacific Theater of World War II.